-When my clients sign up on the assistance program, they are well aware of the limitations of supply, and hire my services only to help save time and effort in cutting through the noise.
+When my clients sign up for assistance, they are well aware of the limitations of supply, and hire my services only to help save time and effort in cutting through the noise.
 I am not incentivised to suggest that they compromise, or even provide unwanted advice.

-When they sign up for the advisory program, they expect an outsider’s perspective on their struggles, proxy feedback from the market and some help facilitating introspection with respect to partner preferences.
+When they sign up for advisory, they expect an outsider’s perspective on their struggles, proxy feedback from the market and some help facilitating introspection with respect to partner preferences.
 This means, they willingly come to me because they are looking to get married, and not because their parents hired me.